arthurw9/workspace_switcher/README.md

 `workspace.py delete` | Delete the current workspace.
 `workspace.py delete 3` | Delete workspace 3.
 `workspace.py movewins 7 8` | Moves all windows from desktop 7 to 8.
-`workspace.py debug insert` | Print debugging while inserting a workspace.
-Any command can be run with debugging turned on like this.
+`workspace.py debug insert` | Print debugging info while inserting a workspace.
+Any command can be run with debugging info like this.
 `workspace.py swap 3 5` | Swap workspaces 3 and 5.
 `workspace.py swapleft` | Swap the current workspace to the left.
 `workspace.py swapright` | Swap the curr workspace to the right.